maroda/monteverdi/README.md

 ## Feature Requests

 - [Plugin Architecture](./PLUGINS.md) to support things like rates and non-KV.
 - Automatically reload config.
-Currently loads on first run.
+Currently loads on first runTUI.
 - Metrics input.
 Can read an existing timeseries with KV and extract pulses.
 - Inference.
 How do we take a history of pulses and define expected behaviors?
 - Monitor.
 How do we "alert" on pulse diversion?